-Join Justin Reznick for an in-depth discussion in this video Shooting foam on the water using 10-stop ND filter, part of Photographing the Fjords of New Zealand.
+Join Justin Reznick for an in-depth discussion in this video Shooting foam on the water using 10-stop ND filter, part of Travel Photography: Fjords of New Zealand.

 After that great boat trip through the Milford Sound,…we now find ourselves back to the shore…and a completely different tide.…You know, earlier we shot low tide.…That entire area is filled in with water.…And what I'm noticing, on top of that water, is foam.…Now foam in itself is not photogenic at all.…In fact, it's not very aesthetically pleasing.…But, what we can do is we can use long exposures.…And through the use of long exposures,…that foam is going to move and form streaks…and those are leading lines which help bring us…to Mitre Peak and Milford Sound.…